ryanchynoweth44/DataPipelinesUsingContainers/walkthrough/01_WritingDataExtractors.md

 ```

 You have created a data extractor!
 I would recommend running this script locally for manual testing purposes.
 It is set up to pull new weather data every 10 minutes.
+Now learn how to [deploy your data solution](./02_DeployToACI.md) as a Docker Container in Azure!